Qronikarz/TagsResearch/components/spacedrive.md

 Qronikarz(GitHub),

 [^1]: Spacedrive comes with its own filesystem which is supposed to work cross-platform and don't depend on any file system specific features
+[^2]: There is option to search using tag filter but it seems to work as "boolean OR" mode.
+So it shows all files tagged with those tags.
-[^2]: Auto tagging is used in Labels.
+[^3]: Auto tagging is used in Labels.
 It's different from Tags which can only be created by users, but labels and tags otherwise work in similar way.